 Deferred Rent Receivable and Charges-Deferred rent receivable and charges consist of deferred rent, deferred leasing costs, deferred offering costs (Note 11) deferred financing costs and other deferred costs.
 Deferred leasing costs, which represent lease commissions and other direct costs associated with the acquisition of tenants, are capitalized and amortized on a straight-line basis over the terms of the related leases.
 Deferred offering costs represent direct costs incurred in connection with the Company's offerings of Series A1 Preferred Stock (as defined below), Series A Preferred Stock (as defined below), and, after January 2020, Series A Preferred Stock (as defined below) and Series D Preferred Stock (as defined below), excluding costs specifically identifiable to a closing, such as commissions, dealer-manager fees, and other offering fees and expenses.
 Generally, for a specific issuance of securities, issuance-specific offering costs are recorded as a reduction of proceeds raised on the issuance date and offering costs incurred but not directly related to a specifically identifiable closing of a security are deferred.
 Deferred offering costs are first allocated to each issuance of a security on a pro-rata basis equal to the ratio of the number of securities issued in a given issuance to the maximum number of securities that are expected to be issued in the related offering.
 With respect to shares of Series A1 Preferred Stock issued in June 2024 and thereafter, in the event a holder of Series A1 Preferred Stock requests redemption of such shares and such redemption takes place prior to the first anniversary of the date of original issuance, the Company is required to pay such redemption in cash.
 As a result, beginning in June 2024 and thereafter, deferred offering costs allocated to each issuance are recorded as reductions to temporary equity and will subsequently be reclassified to permanent equity on the first anniversary of each issuance.
-In the case of the Series A Preferred Stock and Series A Preferred Warrants issue in such as allocated to such issuance were further allocated to the Series A Preferred Stock and Series A Preferred Warrants were reductions to temporary equity and permanent equity, respectively, with the deferred offering costs allocated to Series A Preferred Stock being reclassified from temporary equity to permanent equity on the first anniversary equity to permanent equity on the first anniversary enductions to temporary equity and permanent equity, respectively, with the deferred offering costs allocated to Series A Preferred Stock being reclassified from temporary equity to permanent equity on the first anniversary of each issuance are recorded as reductions to temporary equits and series A Preferred Stock being
+In the case of the Series A Preferred Stock issued prior to February 2020, the issuance-specific offering costs and the deferred offering costs allocated to such issuance were further allocated to the Series A Preferred Stock and Series A Preferred Warrants issued in such issuance based on the relative fair value of the instruments on the date of issuance.
+The deferred offering costs allocated to the Series A Preferred Stock and Series A Preferred Warrants were reductions to temporary equity and permanent equity, respectively, with the deferred offering costs allocated to Series A Preferred Stock being reclassified from temporary equity to permanent equity on the first anniversary of each issuance.
+Deferred financing costs related to the securing of a revolving line of credit are presented as an asset and amortized ratably over the term of the line of credit arrangement.
+As such, the Company's current and corresponding prior period total deferred costs, net in the accompanying consolidated balance sheets relate only to the revolving loan portion of the credit facilities.